adamsitnik/adamsitnik.github.io/_posts/2017-04-04-Hardware-Counters-Diagnoser.md

 What we have today comes with following limitations:

 * Accuracy is limited by sampling frequency and additional code performed in the benchmarked process by our Engine.
 It's good but not perfect.
 For more accurate results you should use some profilers like Intel VTune Amplifier.
-* dependency to `Microsoft.Diagnostics.Tracing.TraceEvent` [NuGet](https://www.nuget.org/packages/Microsoft.Diagnostics.Tracing.TraceEvent/) package (later on in this post I describe how to get it working for .NET Core/Mono on Windows)
 * Windows 8+ only
 * No Hyper-V (Virtualization) support
 * Requires to run as Admin (ETW Kernel Session)